hannanuddin78/hannanuddin78/README.md

  - 👯 I’m looking to collaborate on any interesting project
  - 🤔 I’m looking for help with Job
  - 📫 How to reach me: hannanuddin78@gmail.com
- - 🥅 2020 Goals: Learn Advance JavaScript,Vue, Node
+ - 🥅 2021 Goals: Learn Advance JavaScript, Vue, Node.js, Angular, Wordpress
  - ⚡ Fun fact: I love to see movie and play cricket

 ### Connect with me: